 Australian Rhys Wakefield of ‘The Purge’ also directs the show, and apologies spoiler alert if you haven’t already listened to the first three episodes.

-QCODE production have a fantastic array of ace podcasts, and are equally lucky to have had their payroll blessed with some seriously high calibre acting talent.
-Brian Cox is a major coup adding much needed depth, and experience to the sadly mentally detoring character Hunter Fitz.
+QCODE production has a fantastic array of ace podcasts and are equally lucky to have had their payroll blessed with some seriously high calibre acting talent.
+Brian Cox is a major coup adding much-needed depth, and experience to the sadly mentally detouring character Hunter Fitz.
 Through Brian’s immense acting abilities he really brings to life the inner strength within Hunter in what is his ultimate defiance to not let his condition beat him.
 Beautifully scripted, and superbly executed.

 The other leading character within the show is Edward Fitz voiced by the excellent Richard Madden who certainly knows how to make the needle move with a performance!
 If Hunter is calm & collected Edward is the opposite being irrational, demanding, and prone to acts of violence.
 The first scene where the twins meet where Hunter says that he was previously a handsome man is a genius scene.
 It’s too early to fully understand what, or even who Edward is however Richard Madden plays the former confident hotshot astronaut in a confused & frightened tone balancing like a high-wire trapeze act of intrigue & menace.

 Erin Moriarty also needs a quick mention for her portrayal of Hunters assisted helper nurse Helen.
 The way the two bicker & squabble like a married couple even though one of them is a machine brings a lighter tone to this otherwise dark 2060 future we find our cast set in.